bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-And one of the things you need to remember is that every element we look at is basically a box.
+<p>One of the things you need to remember is that every element we look
+at is basically a box.
 And the box model is something we&apos;re going to cover in a future lecture.
 But before we get to the specifics, I just want to talk about some details.
-Because how the display on your display element works affects all the neighboring elements on your page.
-Before we begin, I just want to remind you every element on your page is a box.
+Because how the display on your display element works affects all the neighboring elements on your page.</p>
+<p>Before we begin, I just want to remind you every element on your page is a box.
 Just think of it that way.
-And display is how you can decide whether the boxes should be next to each other, underneath each other, and different things like that.
+And display is how you can decide whether the boxes should be next to each other, underneath each other, and different things like that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 96. display: inline (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">